caltechlibrary/shuffle/README.md

 # shuffle

 The _shuffle_ package implements the Fischer/Yates algorithm in Go for shuffling arrays.
-This may become obsolete in Go after v1.10.x as there is discussion about adding this to a standard library package.
+This may become obsolete in Go after v1.10.x as there is discussion about adding an implementation of Fischer/Yates to a standard library package.

 This version implements shuffle for arrays of strings and arrays of ints.
 Below is a demo of library.